kelda/dksnap/README.md

 Not currently -- it's on the roadmap.
 Let us know if this would be useful.

 # Roadmap
 * Automated snapshot creation from production and staging databases in CI.
 * A non-graphical CLI interface that's scriptable.
 * Native support for additional databases.
-* Snapshot of CPU and RAM state as well.
+* Snapshot of CPU and RAM state.

 # Contributing
 `dksnap` is still in alpha and under heavy development.
 Contributions are very much welcome so please get involved.
 Check out the [contribution guidelines](CONTRIBUTING.md) to get started.

 ### Build
 `dksnap` requires being built with `go` version 1.13 or later.

 It uses Go Modules, and [error wrapping](https://blog.golang.org/go1.13-errors).